How to plant Sambucus

 — This shrub is deciduous and will lose its leaves in autumn.
 It is fully hardy and does not require winter protection.

-- Water when planted and regularly for the first year while the plant establishes.
+— Water immediately after planting and continue regularly for the first year while the plant settles in.
 Once established, watering should only be necessary in particularly dry spells.

 Aftercare